odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 you can also use your personal GitHub account.

-The easiest way to authenticate to GitHub is to use an SSH connection.
-Using the SSH authentication will allow you to connect to GitHub without supplying your username or password every time.
+The easiest way to authenticate with GitHub is to use an SSH connection.
+Using the SSH authentication will allow you to connect to GitHub without supplying your username and password every time.

 The following instructions are based on the official `GitHub documentation <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`__.

-Here is a step-by-step procedure to do so:
+Here is a step-by-step procedure:

 - Generate a new SSH key, add it to the ssh-agent and copy the SSH key to your clipboard.